Ryan-Palmer/Functional-Blazor-and-Xamarin/README.md

 The Blazor project is essentially the standard C# Blazor template provided by Visual Studio.
 I have just removed the Weather Data page and added a few example controls and behaviours to the Counter page.

+## It is NOT a framework!!!

+Nobody needs another framework in their life.
+There is no magic, *no inheritance*, no special attributes.
+Just a small amount of sensible code that does the job.
+That's why I called it a template.

+You can switch out any and all parts of which there are few - it really is just an example of what I think is a good way of handling state safely and modelling your application flows explicitly.

+Run it, mess about with it, break it, bend it to your will.

 ## How it works